Free Consultation / 24 Hours a Day (614) 500-3836

 Can I Post a Bond For an Inmate?

-Additionally, bail is not paid at the jail.
-Bond money is paid at the Franklin County Clerk of Courts:
+Important: bail is not paid at the jail.
+All bond money is paid at the Franklin County Clerk of Courts:

 345 S. High St., 1st Floor